 While the strings for 7 string guitars are fundamentally the same as they are for any 6 string, one of the biggest issues for players of these alternative design instruments has been finding a range of different pre packaged string sets that provide options for different playing styles.

-In this KillerGuitarRigs Guide we’ve reviewed some of the best string sets for 7 string guitars on the market today.
+In this KillerGuitarRigs Guide, as part of our series on the best electric guitar strings, we’ve reviewed some of the best string sets for 7 string guitars on the market today.

 We loaded each of these 7 string sets into our Schecter Omen Elite-7 and played them through a RAT distortion pedal and a Bugera V22 Inifinium all tube amp.
 We were looking for a combination of playability, tone, and tuning stability during each review.

 We’ve also provided a quick guide to purchasing string sets for 7 string guitars, where you’ll learn what to look for, and why it makes a difference.

 By the way, if you’re in the market for a 7 string, we have a guide for all budgets of 7 strings, and another for just budget 7 strings for you to check out to.

 - Best Strings for 7 String Guitars: Our Top Three Picks